Sophie Turner & Priyanka Chopra Sizzle In Swimwear In Scorching Hot Miami

 — Harper's Bazaar (@harpersbazaarus) August 3, 2019

-A source close to the pair dished that while the couple definitely want to start a family sometime in the future, it’s just not something that is a priority for them right now.
+A source close to the pair dished that while the couple definitely wants to start a family sometime in the future, it’s just not something that is a priority for them right now.
 Currently, Nick and Priyanka are enjoying being married and they have been very busy with traveling and working.
 But the source says when the time comes for them to have kiddos of their own, it will definitely be a “blessing.”
 In the past, Nick has chatted about his desire to have children.

 “I have seen a lot of life at an early age and I hope to be able to share that with a kid of my own someday,” he said.